 Cite This For Me

 Cite This For Me can be accessed and used on the web, without having to download an external app.
-This makes it pretty straightforward to use.
 The process of generating references is as follows.
 You will need to locate the DOI of a book or a paper you wish to reference and paste it into the tool.
 You can also produce an automatic reference for a website by simply pasting the link.
 Once you provide the DOI or the link, you will be able to select a referencing style of your choice, such as APA, Harvard, or Vancouver.
 The reference will then be ready, so you can just paste it into your reference list.

-However, although easy to use, Cite This For Me generates only one reference at a time.
+Although easy to use, Cite This For Me generates only one reference at a time.
 This means you will have to repeat the entire process for each of your references in order to compile the whole reference list.
-This could seem somewhat boring and daunting – yet, you will not need to spend time figuring out how to use the tool.
-That is precisely because the tool is so simple.
+More importantly, it does not always produce accurate citations, meaning you must manually verify and correct the formatting before submitting your work.
+Relying entirely on this tool without reviewing its output could result in serious referencing errors.

 Zotero